-In this work, we propose a unified framework and formulate an optimization problem on Stiefel manifold to estimate the dynamic principal subspaces for high-dimensional data, which combines the local linear smoothing and sparse regularization.
+In this work, we propose a unified framework with theoretical guarantees for the DPCA.
+Specifically, to resolve the problems caused by the sample covariance matrix and the irregular sampling scheme, we use the local linear smoothing \citep{jianqing1996local} for estimation.
+To deal with high dimensionality, we restrict our attention to the eigenvectors with sparsity structures.
+Consequently, we formulate an optimization problem which combines the local linear smoothing and sparse regularization.
 The proposed method has some remarkable features.
-First, the formulated optimization problem leads to estimation satisfying sparsity and orthogonality simultaneously, which can be effectively solved by the proximal gradient method for manifold optimization \citep{chen2020proximal}.
-Second, it can be applied to handle data observed under both common and irregular designs \citep{cai2011optimal}.
-Third, our procedure consists of two steps, the first step to obtain an initial estimate from the optimization, and the refining step to improve the estimates by hard thresholding and then re-optimizing on the reduced set of variables.
-The two-step algorithm helps successfully identify significant features and enhance the interpretability, and entails improved estimates which will be illustrated in numerical studies.
-The estimators are shown to be consistent under the $l_q$ ($0 \leq q \leq 1$) sparsity.
-The theoretical challenges lie in controlling the $l_q$ norm of estimators and dealing with the dependence between observations from the same process to control the concentration bound of the local linear estimator, which is essential to the theoretical results.
-Moreover, we show that the convergence rate of resulting estimators exhibits phase transition phenomenon that attains either nonparametric or parametric rate, depending on the sampling frequency, i.e., how sparse/dense the repeated measurements are observed, see \Cref{sec:thm}.
-It is noteworthy that the convergence rate of estimated principal subspaces is faster than that in dynamic covariance estimation, which coincides with findings in the static case \citep{vu2012minimax, bickel2008covariance, cai2012minimax}.
+First, it is applicable to high-dimensional data under both common and irregular/sparse designs \citep{cai2011optimal}.
+Second, instead of adopting the convex relaxation strategy which is computationally expensive with the computational cost $O(p^3)$ per iteration \citep{vu2013fantope}, our optimization problem is directly defined on the Stiefel manifold, which can be solved by leveraging manifold optimization algorithms, e.g., the proximal gradient method in \citet{chen2020proximal} operating with $O(p^2d)$, where $d$ is the number of principal eigenvectors of interest.
+Third, our procedure consists of two steps: the first step generates an initial estimate from the optimization, and the second step refines the estimate by hard thresholding and re-optimization on the reduced set of variables.
+This two-step algorithm helps successfully identify significant features and enhance the interpretability, which leads to consistent estimators under the $l_q$ ($0 \leq q \leq 1$) sparsity.
+Moreover, we show that the convergence rate of resulting estimators exhibits a phase transition phenomenon that attains either nonparametric or parametric rate, depending on the sampling frequency, i.e., how sparse/dense the repeated measurements are observed, see Section \ref{sec:thm}.
+It is noteworthy that the convergence of estimated principal eigenvectors is faster than that in dynamic covariance estimation, which coincides with findings in the static case \citep{vu2012minimax, bickel2008covariance, cai2012minimax}.